 After retiring from teaching and coaching tennis in 1991, Janet owned and operated a vending machine company from 1991-2013.
 Janet was inducted into the Missouri Valley and Oklahoma Tennis Hall of Fames in 2011 Janet was a founding member of the Oklahoma Tennis Foundation where she served from 2012-2017.
 She was honorary Chair for the Tulsa La Fortune “Tennis Ball” fundraising event 2013-2014 for new courts.
 In addition Janet served on the Tulsa County Park Board 2013-2018 and was a Volunteer Coach for NOAH high school tennis teams 2015-2020.
 She has been on the Oklahoma Tennis Hall of Fame nominating committee since 2015.

 The Oklahoma Tennis Foundation awards a $2,500.00 scholarship to a female Oklahoma resident tennis player who is committed to playing collegiate tennis.
-The recipient will receive a one-time $2,500.00 scholarship to be paid to the Bursar’s Office once the recipient is enrolled, and the collegiate tennis coach confirms the OKTF recipient will be an active part of the tennis team.
+The recipient will receive a $2,500.00 scholarship to be paid to the Bursar’s Office once the recipient is enrolled, and the collegiate tennis coach confirms the OKTF recipient will be an active part of the tennis team.

 Applicants must provide: